Mcphylus12/ConfigAPI/README.md

 ## TODO

-- Better error handling for schema validation failures
+- How to manage schema validation when parents are changed
-- Use stores for schemas

 ## FE
 - Listing configs